We are sorry to hear that your Passport and or BRP was lost or stolen.

 Step 4: Apply for a replacement BRP card

-Please note that there is currently an 'on-line' version of the BRP(RC) application form:
+Please note that there is only an 'on-line' version of the BRP(RC) application form:

 The application form is straightforward, and you may make the payment online once you have submitted your application.

 You will then have 15 working days after submitting your online application, to forward your coversheet, and relevant documents to the address detailed on the form.

-If you lost your BRP card in the UK, or, if you have returned to the UK with a replacement BRP visa, you will now need to complete the BRP(RC) form as soon as possible (or using the online application form as detailed above).
+If you lost your BRP card in the UK, or, if you have returned to the UK with a replacement BRP visa, you will now need to complete the BRP(RC) form using the online application form as detailed above.

 Failure to apply for a replacement BRP within 3 months of reporting the loss, or, within 1 month if you are returning to the UK on a 'replacement BRP visa' could result in a financial penalty of up to £1000 or curtailment of your visa.

 You may wish to make an appointment with an immigration adviser to check your documents, or apply for a replacement BRP by yourself.

-If you lost your BRP card in the UK at the same time as your passport and have not received a new passport within the three month deadline, you should still apply for a new BRP but enclose a covering letter explaining why you have not enclosed your passport and include when you expect to receive your new passport.
+If you lost your BRP card in the UK at the same time as your passport and have not received a new passport within the three month deadline, you can still apply for a new BRP.

 There are two ways you can make this application: